Chili H. Allen Smith

 2 tablespoons olive oil or butter

-4 pounds beef sirloin or tenderloin, coarse chili grind
+4 pounds beef sirloin or tenderloin, coarse

 1 6-ounce can tomato paste